Eunice Thomas Miner

-Eunice Thomasina Thomas Miner (8 August 1899 – 18 March 1993), affectionately called "Tommy," served as the Executive Director of the New York Academy of Sciences from 1939 to 1967.
+Eunice Thomasina Thomas Miner (August 8, 1899 – March 18, 1993), affectionately called "Tommy," was the executive director of the New York Academy of Sciences from 1939 to 1967.
 She oversaw the revitalization of the organization and secured a new donated headquarters from Norman Woolworth (brother of Frank Winfield Woolworth).
 She was an advocate for the support of science in public health causes, including collaborating with Hilary Koprowski to support polio vaccine work.

-Miner joined the New York Academy of Sciences in 1935 when her work as a research assistant in the department of invertebrate biology at the American Museum of Natural History intersected with the Academy's :es:Scientific Survey of Porto Rico and the Virgin Islands.
+Miner joined the New York Academy of Sciences in 1935 when her work as a research assistant in the department of invertebrate biology at the American Museum of Natural History intersected with the Academy's Scientific Survey of Porto Rico and the Virgin Islands.

-Personal life
+Early life

-Eunice Thomasina Thomas Miner was born on August 8, 1899, in Everett, Middlesex, Massachusetts.
+Eunice Thomasina Thomas was born on August 8, 1899, in Everett, Middlesex, Massachusetts.
 Her parents were Frank Kent Thomas and Elizabeth R. Wilson, both who died early in the Middlesex County, Massachusetts area.
 She attended Boston University and graduated in 1925.
-She was married to Roy Waldo Miner, a curator of zoology at the American Museum of Natural History, 23 Jun 1926 in North Adams, Berkshire, Massachusetts.
+She was married to Roy Waldo Miner, a curator of zoology at the American Museum of Natural History, on June 23, 1926, in North Adams, Berkshire, Massachusetts.
 He was a former president of the New York Academy of Sciences.
-Among her many friends was the renowned anthropologist Margaret Mead, whom she met while both women were working as research assistants at the American Museum of Natural History.
-During her retirement years, she moved to Florida.
-She died on March 18, 1993, in Florida.